LLNL/sundials/doc/shared/sundials/Install.rst

    Default: ``OFF``

+   .. warning:: There is a known issue with MSYS/gfortran and SUNDIALS shared libraries
+      that causes linking the Fortran interfaces to fail when buidling SUNDIALS.
+For now the work around is to only build with static libraries when using MSYS with gfortran on Windows.

 .. cmakeoption:: SUNDIALS_LOGGING_LEVEL

    Set the maximum logging level for the SUNLogger runtime API.
 The higher this is set,